-The new single- or two-family homes developed in the proposed action are consistent with the surrounding residential uses, which are single- and twofamily houses.
+The new single- or two-family homes developed in the proposed action are consistent with the surrounding residential uses, which are single- and two-family houses.
 They will be located on lots that are all more than 8,000 sf and thus comply with the existing R zoning.
 The proposed lots are consistent with the residential lots on East Market Street and are somewhat smaller than those on South Street.
-The easternmost proposed detached single- or twofamily home will be oriented north to face East Market Street and, given the development requirements in the proposed zoning, will be consistent with the existing homes along the street on the block as well.
+The easternmost proposed detached single- or two-family home will be oriented north to face East Market Street and, given the development requirements in the proposed zoning, will be consistent with the existing homes along the street on the block as well.

 It is important to note that the Village, especially in and near the historic district, has a varied development type.
-Lots within blocks that are surrounding the block where the project is proposed (herein referred to as the "site block") range in size from approximately 7007,000 sf to over an acre.
+Lots within blocks that are surrounding the block where the project is proposed (herein referred to as the "site block") range in size from approximately 7,000 sf to over an acre.
 The average square footage of the site block (11,752.9 sf) is larger than the average square footage of the five surrounding blocks combined (11,404 sf), this average excludes the block south of the project site, as the block is not comparable due to its inconsistent layout.
-The corner lot sizes for the blocks surrounding the site block are on average larger than the proposed site block's corner lot average; however, due to the varied development type, more than half of these blocks surrounding the site block with lots within the Village's R District, half have corner lots that are under 8,000 sf.
+The corner lot sizes for the blocks surrounding the site block are on average larger than the proposed site block's corner lot average; however, due to the varied development type, more than half of these blocks surrounding the site block have corner lots that are under 8,000 sf.
 For the blocks with lots within the Village's R District, half have corner lots that are under 8,000 sf.
+Additionally, one of the site block's existing corner lots is under 8,000 sf.
 Based on this analysis, the proposed single family lots with an average square footage of 8,325 sf are not out of place for the surrounding character of the community.